SolanaO/Elements-of-Machine-Learning/README.md

-### Welcome!
+## Welcome!

 This program covers how to build machine learning models and apply them to data sets in fields like finance, healthcare, education, and more.
-This is a one term program spread over 6 months.
+Please find below the six projects I completed within this program.

 ## Model Evaluation and Validation: Predicting Boston Housing Prices